devclub-iitd/CASIMiddlewares/README.md

 # CASIMiddlewares

-This Repo tracks all middlewares for CASI in one place which were originally developed at seperate places.
+This Repo tracks all middlewares for CASI in one place which were originally developed at separate places.

 1. [React](https://github.com/aryangupta-42/SSOTestClientReact)
 2. [Node](https://github.com/Harsh14901/CASI_Node_Middleware)